I did MDMA therapy. It was a deeply profound and life-changing experience.

 What matters is the experience.

-I took the first dose (she insisted I use orange juice to wash it down), put my eye shade on, and laid back.
+I took the first dose (she insisted I use orange juice to wash it down), put my eye shade on, and laid back on her sofa.

 And promptly fell asleep.